Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.
 * See here for more detailed information on [Stall Detection and Sensorless Homing](/User_manual/Connecting_hardware/Sensors_stall_detection){target=_blank}.
 * In RRF 3.6.0 and later, when stall detect endstops are configured, G1 H1/H3/H4 moves are vetted to ensure that stall detection has been configured and suitable parameters and movement speed have been selected to make stall detection possible; otherwise the move is abandoned and an error message generated.
+* After 3.7.0-beta.3, M915 has no effect on a driver that is in closed loop or assisted open loop mode (M569 D4 or D5), because such drivers cannot use StallGuard.
+A motor load detection endstop on those drivers uses the encoder position error instead, see M574 and the M569.1 E parameter.

 ## M916: Resume print after power failure